-(1) Let functional Zone $\mathcal{L}=\{l_1,\dots,l_c\}$ have $c$ different functional zones, and random variable $Y=\{y_1,\dots,y_r\}$ denote region-unit-level labeling, such as $\{ cluster_1,\dots,cluster_r\}$ that are un-annotated and finally assigned to each region unit, and random variable $R=\{r_1,\dots,r_r\}$ denote a feature of each region.
+(1) Let functional Zone $\mathcal{L}=\{l_1,\dots,l_c\}$ have $c$ different functional zones, and random variable $Y=\{y_1,\dots,y_r\}$ denote region-unit-level {clustering}, such as $\{ cluster_1,\dots,$ $cluster_r\}$ that are un-annotated and finally assigned to each region unit, and random variable $R=\{r_1,\dots,r_r\}$ denote a feature of each region.
 In our experiment, the random variable $R$ is the latent region feature $V$.
-Then the conditional probability of label $Y=l_K$ is assumed to follow a normal distribution:
+Then the conditional probability of {cluster} $Y=l_K$ is assumed to follow a normal distribution:

-(2) For each region unit $R_i$, the joint probability of labeling $y_i\in \mathcal{L}^r$ in CRF is given by:
+(2) For each region unit $R_i$, the joint probability of {cluster} $y_i\in \mathcal{L}^r$ in CRF is given by:

 where $N$ is the neighbor set of region $R_i$.
 (3) The final target function is formulated as follows:

 where $F$ is a normalization term.